Sesame Logo

 Talk therapy or psychotherapy, is one of the most effective tools for managing anxiety and reducing stress.
 A mental health professional can help you come up with a plan of action for reducing your anxiety and stress levels.
 They can also teach you essential stress relief techniques to help you be better equipped to deal with triggering situations as they arise.

-According to the American Psychological Association, Cognitive Behavioral Therapy (CBT) is one of the most effective types of psychotherapy for reducing anxiety.
-CBT can help you learn stress-management-based techniques to help you feel more in control of your negative and stressful thoughts.
+According to the American Psychological Association, cognitive behavioral therapy (CBT) is one of the most effective types of psychotherapy for reducing anxiety.
+It can help you learn stress-management-based techniques to help you feel more in control of your negative and stressful thoughts.
 It can also help increase your confidence and ability to face challenging or stressful situations.

 Many therapists can also connect you with support groups so you can talk to other people who are struggling with similar issues.
 This can help you feel less alone and foster a space where you can be vulnerable and talk through your experience in a safe and controlled environment.